sap-tutorials/Tutorials/tutorials/jam-cloud-group-users-poll-ideas/jam-cloud-group-users-poll-ideas.md

 Figure 1: Select the 'Create a Group' option in the SAP Jam 'Groups' menu

 Provide a group name and a group description that describes the purpose of the group.
-Click on Public to set the permissions of the group.
-Click Create.
+Click on **Public** to set the permissions of the group.
+Click **Create**.
 For this example, the group I created is focused on Innovation such that a product team can share product updates, facilitate discussion and drive suggestions and ideas for product improvement.